3-Day Kuala Lumpur Itinerary A Guide of Things To Do in KL, Malaysia by JetSettingFools.com

 Built in 1909 using ancient Moorish, Islam and Mughal architectural styles, it was the premier mosque in the country until National Mosque was built.

-Top Tip: For the best views of the mosque, go to the lookout point over the river on Leboh Pasar Besar (south of the mosque).
+Top Tip: For the best views of the mosque, go to the lookout point over the river on Leboh Pasar Besar.
 After dark, there are special light and water features.

-Markets, temples, shophouses and speakeasys make the district an entertaining spot both day and night.
+Markets, temples, shophouses and speakeasys make Chinatown an entertaining spot both day and night.

-We recommend arriving in Chinatown in the late afternoon, so you can see the neighborhood both in the daylight and after dark.
+We recommend arriving here in the late afternoon so you can see the neighborhood in daylight and after dark.
+The following are places you won’t want to miss and can be seen in order.

 Central Market